- Choosing the languages supported by the project and the analysis

 Exporting and reintegrating the information to translate

-WDMSG is used to extract all project messages (control captions, etc.) and reintegrate them once they have been translated.
+WDMSG is a stand-alone tool used to extract all the messages of a project (control captions, tooltips, etc.) and reintegrate them once they have been translated.

 Contact PC SOFT Sales Department for more details about the conditions for using this product.